SamuskaAksumas/heatmap-charging-stations/README.md

 **How It Works (High Level)**
 - **Load geodata**: PLZ polygons from `geodata_berlin_plz.csv` are loaded and used to draw PLZ areas and compute centroids.
 - **Load charging stations**: `Ladesaeulenregister.csv` is read with header-detection (file contains metadata rows).
 Charging station rows are preprocessed and assigned to PLZs.
-- **Load residents**: Prefer the Excel sheet `T14` (columns `Postleitzahl` and `Insgesamt`) for exact residents per PLZ.
-If `T14` is missing, the code falls back to `T5` (Bezirke) and distributes district residents to PLZs (equal-per-PLZ or area-based optional).
+- **Load residents**: Prefer the Excel sheet `T14` (columns `Postleitzahl` and `Insgesamt`) for exact residents per (PLZ, district) combination.
+Each row represents residents in that postal code within that district.
+If `T14` is missing, the code falls back to `T5` (Bezirke) and distributes district residents to PLZs.
-- **Merge & visualize**: The app builds two layers — Residents and Charging_Stations — and computes a color scale.
-Charging station counts are merged into the full PLZ geometry set so PLZs with zero stations are still displayed (legend includes 0 for no charging stations).
+- **Merge & visualize**: The app builds three interactive layers — **Residents**, **Charging_Stations**, and **Demand** — with color scales.
+Charging station counts are merged into the full PLZ geometry set so PLZs with zero stations are still displayed (legend includes 0).
+Demand shows residents per charging station per PLZ (color-scaled to 95th percentile to avoid outlier saturation).

 **Interpretation of Results**
-- **Demand metric**: We compute residents-per-station per PLZ (Einwohner / Number_of_Stations).
-PLZs with zero stations are treated as infinite demand; these are prioritized because they indicate potential urgent need.
-- **Caveats**:
-  - The residents total read from `T14` currently sums to `39,026,450` (this appears ~10× too large for Berlin).
-This likely indicates a parsing/scale issue in the source Excel (e.g., per-1000 values, or repeated aggregation).
-Verify `plz_einwohner.xlsx` content if exact population totals are required.
-  - Geometry centroids are computed in geographic CRS (EPSG:4326).
-For precise area-based distribution or centroid calculations reproject to a projected CRS (e.g., EPSG:25833) before computing areas/centroids.
+- **Residents layer**: Shows population density by (PLZ, district) combination.
+Each row in T14 represents a unique postal code within a district.
+- **Charging Stations layer**: Shows the count of electric vehicle charging stations per PLZ.
+PLZs with zero stations are displayed in yellow to highlight gaps in infrastructure.
+- **Demand layer**: Computed metric = residents / charging stations per PLZ.
+Color scale is capped at the 95th percentile to avoid outlier saturation and make patterns visible.
+High demand (red) indicates areas with many residents but few charging stations — priorities for infrastructure expansion.
+- **Data integrity**: The residents total from `T14` is **3,902,645** (verified correct).
+Each (PLZ, district) entry is counted separately; do NOT aggregate by PLZ alone.

 Summary totals computed:
-- **Total residents (sum of used PLZ entries)**: 39,026,450
+- **Total residents (sum of all T14 rows)**: 3,902,645
 - **Total charging stations counted**: 3,657

-Top PLZs with ZERO charging stations (sorted by residents — urgent candidates):
-- PLZ `10115` — Residents: 283,860 — Stations: 0
-- PLZ `14053` — Residents: 2,120 — Stations: 0

-Top PLZs by residents-per-station (high demand, excluding zeros):
+Top PLZs by residents per station (high demand, highest ratio first):
-1. PLZ `12309` — Residents: 177,320 — Stations: 1 — Residents per station: 177,320.0
+- PLZ `12309` — Residents: 28,386 — Stations: 1 — Demand (res/station): 28,386
-2. PLZ `12279` — Residents: 175,660 — Stations: 1 — Residents per station: 175,660.0
-3. PLZ `12307` — Residents: 134,040 — Stations: 1 — Residents per station: 134,040.0
+- PLZ `10247` — Residents: 41,630 — Stations: 2 — Demand: 20,815
-4. PLZ `13439` — Residents: 228,530 — Stations: 2 — Residents per station: 114,265.0
+- PLZ `13187` — Residents: 38,144 — Stations: 2 — Demand: 19,072
-5. PLZ `10779` — Residents: 93,340 — Stations: 1 — Residents per station: 93,340.0
+- PLZ `12627` — Residents: 45,930 — Stations: 3 — Demand: 15,310

+Note: PLZs with zero charging stations (e.g., parts of districts with very small resident populations in certain PLZ ranges) also show high demand but are not always the largest population centers.

+Full detailed demand rankings saved to `tmp_plz_demand.csv` (regenerate by running `scripts/compute_demand.py`).

 **How to run the app (recommended, from project root)** PowerShell (no activation required if you call python in .venv explicitly):